Brushing your dog can be very rewarding - it can be hard work, but it's

 The Cocker Spaniel's coat is best described as medium to long, with long, fine, silky hairs on the top of his body, and a soft short undercoat below.

-Brushing your dog's coat regularly will help to prevent tangles and mats forming in the first place and will help to remove dirt and anything he may have picked up during his walk - seeds, burrs, leaves, twigs, which if left in his coat, will probably cause matting.
+Brushing his coat regularly will help to prevent tangles and mats forming in the first place and will help to remove dirt and anything he may have picked up during his walk - seeds, burrs, leaves, twigs, which if left in his coat, will probably cause matting.

 Regular brushing also helps to evenly spread the natural oils throughout his coat to help keep it looking healthy and glossy.